Documentation Index

 Package ID Syntax

-A package ID must conform to the following rules:- Pattern:
+A package ID must conform to the following rules:

 - First character: lowercase ASCII letter (